Lokisfeuer/Lokisfeuer/README.md

 - 👋 Hi, I’m @Lokisfeuer
-- 👀 I’m interested in tabletop Roleplay games und coding
+- 👀 I’m interested in tabletop roleplay games und coding
 - 🌱 I’m currently learning excel data management and Python systematics

 Have a nice day!
 Smile to the world!